Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Magnetohydrodynamic and Electrodynamic Processes

-\eln where $V_{Ap0}^2$ is determined by the plasma mass density alone.
-At low frequencies $\omega < \nu_{ni}$, on the other hand, the plasma-neutral coupling is strong, and the waves propagate at the Alfv\'en speed $V_{At0}$ determined by the total (plasma+neutral) mass density $\rho_{t0}=\rho_{p0}+\rho_{n0}$ \citep[e.g.,][]{Song_2005}.
+\eln At low frequencies $\omega < \nu_{ni}$, on the other hand, the plasma-neutral coupling is strong, and the waves propagate at the Alfv\'en speed $V_{At0}$ determined by the total (plasma+neutral) mass density $\rho_{t0}=\rho_{p0}+\rho_{n0}$ \citep[e.g.,][]{Song_2005}.
 Using the transition frequency $\omega = \nu_{ni}$ for these waves, we obtain the Lundquist number \bln

 \eln The ratio of the convection to the resistivity terms in the plasma-neutral-modified MHD induction equation at the transition frequency $\nu_{in}$ ($\nu_{ni}$) is $S_{in}'$ ($S_{ni}'$).
 Thus, the motions of the plasma in response to magnetic field fluctuations at that frequency are frozen-in or resistive-slip, respectively, according to whether $S' \gg 1$ or $S' \ll 1$.
-We point out that the values of $S_{in}'$ and $S_{ni}'$ are nearly equal, since they are inversely proportional to the products $n_{0} n_{n0}$ and $(n_{n0}+n_{0}) n_{0}$, respectively, whereas $n_{0} \ll n_{n0}$ through much of both atmospheres (Figure \ref{fig:densities}).
+We point out that the values of $S_{in}'$ and $S_{ni}'$ are nearly equal, since they are inversely proportional to the products $n_{p0} n_{n0}$ and $(n_{n0}+n_{p0}) n_{p0}$, respectively, whereas $n_{p0} \ll n_{n0}$ through much of both atmospheres (Figure \ref{fig:densities}).

-The values of the Lundquist number $S_{ni}'$ at the lower transition frequency $\nu_{ni}$ are shown (red curves) for the ALC7 chromosphere (left) and TIMEGCM I/T (right) in Figure \ref{fig:lehnerts}.
-For the chromosphere (left Panel), where the values depend on magnetic field strength, the lines for the two extreme values of $B_{0}=10$ G (thin lines) and $B_{0}=1000 $ G (thick lines) in Equation (\ref{eqn:chromB}) are shown, with a shaded area between them.
-The numbers are very small at low altitudes and approach, but do not quite attain, unity at high altitudes, in both atmospheres.
+The values of the Lundquist number $S_{ni}'$ at the lower transition frequency $\nu_{ni}$ are shown (red dashed curves) for the ALC7 chromosphere (left) and TIMEGCM I/T (right) in Figure \ref{fig:lehnerts}.
+For the chromosphere (left panel), where the values depend on magnetic field strength, the lines for the two extreme values of $B_{0}=10$ G (thin lines) and $B_{0}=1000 $ G (thick lines) in Equation (\ref{eqn:chromB}) are shown, with a shaded area between them.
+The numbers are very small at low altitudes and approach, but do not quite attain, unity at high altitudes, in both cases.
 Consequently, the field lines resistively slip through the gas very readily at low altitudes, and they are not well frozen-in to the gas motions anywhere in the two atmospheres, for frequencies at or above the neutral/ion collision frequency $\nu_{ni}$.
 Flux-freezing will occur only at still lower frequencies $\omega \le \nu_{ni} S_{ni}'$, where the condition $S \ge 1$ can, in principle, be met.
 This is mostly likely to happen at high altitudes.
+The condition $S = 1$ is met at the Lundquist scale $\ell_S$, defined using Equations (\ref{EqNum12}) and then (\ref{EqNum21b}) as \bln